Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 Implement google charts with some easy steps.

 ## Objective & scope of module.
-Google has developed a very powefull tool for chart which has more than 20 charts type included in it. but to implement those charts in your application you need you will have to understand the code standard and write the same code in your application, but if you have multiple charts to be implement on your page then you will have to rewrite same line of code for count of charts.
-Google charts workes with <a target="_blank" href="https://developers.google.com/chart/interactive/docs/datatables_dataviews">DaTaTable Format</a> so we need to provide data is same formate and that is mandatory, but what if you want to pass your data as it is without any convirsion ? so for easy development and implementation purpose i have developed one plugin where we can just set some options and thats it. apart from that i have developed one module where we can generate any <a target="_blank" href="http://googlecharts-configuration-generator.com/">Google charts configuration</a>. so now we can generate our any google chart settings and make our google chart very customizable.
+Google has developed a very powefull tool for charts which has more 28 charts type included in it. but to implement those charts in your application you need to understand the coding standards standard and write the same in your application, but lets suppose if you have multiple charts to be implement on your page then you will have to rewrite same lines of code for count of charts.
+        Google charts workes with <a target="_blank" href="https://developers.google.com/chart/interactive/docs/datatables_dataviews">DaTaTable Format</a> so we need to provide data is same formate and that is mandatory, but what if you want to pass your data as it is, without any convirsion ? so for easy development and implementation purpose i have developed one plugin library where we can just set some options and thats it. apart from that i have developed one module where we can generate any <a target="_blank" href="http://googlecharts-configuration-generator.com/">Google charts configuration</a>. so now we can generate our any google chart settings and make our google chart very customizable.

 ## Key Features
-- Easy to implement google chart
+- Easy to implement google charts
 - No need to go through google charts all javascript code.
 - Implement google chart with some easy steps
 - Switch your chart by just changing options.
 - Convert your raw JSON data into google chart DataTable*

 ## How it works
-My plugin internaly follows all steps of google chart javascript code, so its nothing but one javascript wrapper which has hide all complex code and gives you simple options to implement complex code easily.
+My plugin internaly follows all steps of google chart javascript code, so its nothing but one javascript wrapper which has encapsulated all complex code and gives you simple options to implement complex code easily.

 ### Properties and functions:

 > Google chart draw charts on the basis of options which we passes along with data. where data can be either in JSON format or google <a target="_blank" href="https://developers.google.com/chart/interactive/docs/datatables_dataviews">DaTaTable Format</a>, but configuration settings are in the form of JSON only.
-( @Note: here my <a target="_blank" href="http://googlecharts-configuration-generator.com/">GoogleChart Configuration generator</a> comes into the picture. just copy configuration which you have generated from my configuration generator and pass it to this property, and thats it. )
+(@Note: here's my <a target="_blank" href="http://googlecharts-configuration-generator.com/">GoogleChart Configuration generator</a> comes into the picture. just copy configuration which you have generated from my configuration generator module and pass it to this property, and thats it. )
 ```
 /// <field name='options' type='Object'>
 /// This will contains Settings for Chart.<br />